openstack/openstack-manuals/doc/config-reference/source/tables/neutron-l3_agent.rst

      - (String) VRRP authentication password
    * - ``ha_vrrp_auth_type`` = ``PASS``
      - (String) VRRP authentication type
-   * - ``handle_internal_only_routers`` = ``True``
-     - (Boolean) Indicates that this L3 agent should also handle routers that do not have an external network gateway configured.
-This option should be True only for a single agent in a Neutron deployment, and may be False for all agents if all routers must have an external network gateway.
    * - ``host`` = ``example.domain``
      - (String) Hostname to be used by the Neutron server, agents and services running on this machine.
 All the agents and services running on this machine must use the same host value.
    * - ``interface_driver`` = ``None``
      - (String) The driver used to manage the virtual interface.
-   * - ``ipv6_gateway`` =
-     - (String) With IPv6, the network used for the external gateway does not need to have an associated subnet, since the automatically assigned link-local address (LLA) can be used.
-However, an IPv6 gateway address is needed for use as the next-hop for the default route.
-If no IPv6 gateway address is configured here, (and only then) the neutron router will be configured to get its default route from router advertisements (RAs) from the upstream router; in which case the upstream router must also be configured to send these RAs.
-The ipv6_gateway, when configured, should be the LLA of the interface on the upstream router.
-If a next-hop using a global unique address (GUA) is desired, it needs to be done via a subnet allocated to the network and not through this parameter.
    * - ``ipv6_pd_enabled`` = ``False``
      - (Boolean) Enables IPv6 Prefix Delegation for automatic subnet CIDR allocation.
 Set to True to enable IPv6 Prefix Delegation for subnet allocation in a PD-capable environment.
 Users making subnet creation requests for IPv6 subnets without providing a CIDR or subnetpool ID will be given a CIDR via the Prefix Delegation mechanism.
 Note that enabling PD will override the behavior of the default IPv6 subnetpool.
    * - ``l3_ha`` = ``False``